In partnership between the Welsh Academy of Professional Practice, University of Wales (Trinity St David) and Voice Workshop Ltd.

 The course consists of micro projects, allowing you to explore different aspects of your practice simultaneously.

 When students are faced with the prospect of research, they are often unsure of where to begin.
 We provide a series of online videos which stimulate your imagination and allow you to explore different areas of research.

 You will also receive step by step guidance on how to complete the assignments and engage in research.

 The online videos will provide you with a core understanding upon which you can build and garner research ideas that can then be applied to your practice.
 This course facilitates the exploration of a diverse and often conflicting field.
 You will be able to carve out your own pathway and draw your own conclusions.

 It is ideal for those who are working as vocal coaches/singing teachers or for those from a music background who wish to gain a firmer understanding of vocal pedagogy.

-For a PDF Prospectus, please contact firstname.lastname@example.org
+For a sample of the online content, please contact firstname.lastname@example.org

-An MA is a lengthy commitment, spanning several years of intensive work which needs to be combined with a demanding professional life and family commitments.
+An MA is a lengthy commitment, spanning 33 months of intensive work which needs to be combined with a demanding professional life and family commitments.
 For this reason, we advise you to enrol on the PGCert and then continue on the MA pathway.
 This will enable you to decide if level 7 study fits in with your lifestyle and it also allows you to pay for each stage in instalments.
-Please be aware that the PGCert is part of the MA as it forms the first 60 credits, it is not a separate course.
+Please be aware that the PGCert is part of the MA as it forms the first 60 credits, it is NOT a separate course.
 Within the UK, a PGCert is simply the first stage of the MA and exiting here results in a PGCert award.
 If you do not exit, you will simply continue onto the MA.